Johnson v. United States (2015): Majority

 Justice Scalia wrote the opinion of the Court, which determined the residual clause to be in violation of the Fifth Amendment.
 Scalia described the statute as a "failed enterprise" that invited "arbitrary enforcement."
 He declared that individuals are unconstitutionally deprived of due process when they are convicted under "a criminal law so vague that it fails to give ordinary people fair notice of the conduct it punishes."

 The Court had raised the specter of unconstitutional vagueness in two prior cases regarding the residual clause—James v.
 United States and Sykes v.
 United States—that "honed in on the imprecision of the phrase 'serious potential risk'".
 However, "neither opinion evaluated the uncertainty introduced by the need to evaluate the riskiness of an abstract ordinary case of a crime."

 Noting that "[d]ecisions under the residual clause have proved to be anything but evenhanded, predictable, or consistent", the Court decided that "[s]tanding by James and Sykes would undermine, rather than promote, the goals that stare decisis is meant to serve."
 The Court held that the residual clause was unconstitutionally vague, overruling the contrary holdings in James and Sykes.

 Concurrences

 Justices Kennedy and Thomas wrote separate opinions concurring in judgment, but disagreeing that the residual clause of ACCA is unconstitutionally vague.

 Dissent

 Justice Alito dissented, arguing that the court could and therefore should interpret the residual clause in a narrower way that meets constitutional standards.
 He also found the circumstances of Johnson's sawed-off shotgun conviction, it being in his possession during a drug deal in a public parking lot, could have met even a narrow interpretation of the clause.

+Subsequent developments

+In Welch v.
+United States, the Supreme Court announced that the decision in Johnson was retroactive.